 Once you had your primary LZ picked out you then looked for a secondary LZ in case the first one was compromised.
 The second LZ was on the other side of your area of responsibility, hopefully far away from the enemy you just encountered.
 The bad thing about having to use your second LZ was the NVA knew you were trying to get into their area and go on alert which made the mission much more dangerous.

 JB: Not during infiltration for my team, luckily, but definitely on extraction.
 I came out 39 times under fire.
 Many times as I got on the chopper I would see the pilots taking rounds through their windshield.
 That is why I said in my book how brave these guys that supported us were.
 The men in the choppers were sitting ducks but they always came in to get us anyway.
 One of our worries were the NVA would use us for bait just to bring the choppers in so they could destroy as many as possible.
 The NVA knew that the choppers would keep coming in for us as long as we were alive.

 We were supported by the 20th Special Operation Squadron, Green Hornets, Air Force, whose members lived with us on our FOB.
 We ate and drank together and that made for a close and bonding relationship.
 They knew personally every team member on the ground.

 Jim’s book can be bought here: Amazon: No Guts, No Glory.

-For a modern-day take on the Vietnam War, POWs/MIAs and Adventure Backpackers trekking into the war-ravaged jungles of Asia, see news of our latest Vietnam War-related film, MIA: A Greater Evil here: http://peteralanlloyd.com/mia-a-greater-evil-an-exclusive-introduction-to-our-forthcoming-film/
+For a modern-day take on the Vietnam War, POWs/MIAs and Adventure Backpackers trekking into the war-ravaged jungles of Asia, see the trailer for our Vietnam War-related film, MIA: A Greater Evil here:

 For POWs left behind in Laos, see also: